 Polystyrene insulation is a popular choice for insulating homes and buildings because of its thermal efficiency, durability, and affordability.
 However, there are several myths and misconceptions about polystyrene insulation that persist in the public consciousness.
 One of the most common myths is that polystyrene insulation is harmful to the environment.
 While it is true that polystyrene foam is not biodegradable, it is recyclable and can be reused in a variety of ways.

-Polystyrene insulation is one of the most commonly used insulating materials in the construction industry.
+Attic insulation kansas is one of the most commonly used insulating materials in the construction industry.
 It is affordable, easy to install, and provides excellent thermal insulation.
 However, there are several myths and misconceptions surrounding polystyrene insulation that often deter people from using it.
 In this article, we will debunk some of the most common myths and misconceptions about polystyrene insulation.

 Myth 1: Polystyrene Insulation is Harmful to the Environment